 Non licensable HMOs will be routinely inspected to ensure they are free from serious hazards and are well managed.

-Failure to comply with HMO management regulations and statutory notices can result in enforcement action being taken against landlords and managers.
-Private Sector Housing are always willing to give advice, and prefer to work informally with landlords, however where landlords are un-cooperative or unresponsive, enforcement action will be taken.
+Failure to comply with HMO Management Regulations and statutory notices can result in enforcement action being taken against landlords and managers.
+Private Sector Housing are always willing to give advice, and prefer to work informally with landlords, however where landlords are uncooperative or unresponsive, enforcement action will be taken.

 Please note: The district council collects this data from a number of sources for the purposes of monitoring unlicensed HMOs within the district.
 The council takes no responsibility for the use of the data for any other purpose and provides no warranty as to the accuracy of the data, nor does it provide any warranty that the data is current.
 The data is under constant review and updates will be published quarterly.

-Changes to the Licence Holder or Manager
+Changes to the licence holder or manager

-Please note that licences are not transferrable.
+Please note that licences are not transferable.
 If a property is sold, or if the licence holder dies or wishes for another person to take over an existing licence, a new application must be made.
 The appropriate licence fee must be paid with the application.

-Where the licence holder remains the same but there is a proposed change of manager, you must notify the Private Sector Housing Team using form 8.
+Where the licence holder remains the same but there is a proposed change of manager, you must notify the Private Sector Housing Team using Form 8.
 There is no charge for this.

 There are a standard set of conditions which licence holders must meet.
 In addition to this, a list of works may also be attached to the licence to bring individual properties to the required standard.
 Please note that following a public consultation the Council have adopted an updated set of conditions for draft licences issued after 1st December 2018.

 Applying for a licence